Funeral Homes near Monson

 Monson Obituaries

 It was revealed on May 30th, 2014 that Lucinda "Cindy" Niesar (Forbus) passed on in Spearfish, South Dakota.
 Ms. Niesar was 78 years old and was born in Monson, ME.
-Send flowers to express your sorrow and honor Lucinda "Cindy"'s life.
+Send flowers to express your sympathy and honor Lucinda "Cindy"'s life.

 History